 New training program for FDA CDER begins summer 2017

-Beginning in July 2017, BTEC will provide a series of three courses to personnel from the FDA's Center for Drug Evaluation and Research (CDER).
-Similar to the training program for personnel from the FDA's Office of Regulatory Affairs (see story above), a group of 12 professionals from CDER will complete three blended (part online/part on site) courses during 2017–2018.
+With a program that began in July 2017, BTEC is providing a series of three courses to personnel from the FDA's Center for Drug Evaluation and Research (CDER).
+Similar to the training program for personnel from the FDA's Office of Regulatory Affairs (see above), a group of 12 professionals from CDER will complete three blended (part online/part on site) courses during 2017–2018.
 More information »

 Q: Where do influenza vaccine manufacturers around the world get needed training?